Compensation matters for an undervalued early childhood workforce

 “WAGE$ has helped me keep my home and have funds for my children.
 It has helped me to make it every day.
 Thank you for saving my home, giving us food and keeping me from being homeless.
 Thank you from the top and bottom of my heart.”Center Teacher

 “If we have learned anything from a time of crisis, it is that a strong economy is absolutely contingent upon a strong early childhood workforce.
 Without fair compensation reflective of the important work they do, early educators simply cannot provide this essential support to children, families and businesses.
 Until early educators can earn what public school teachers earn with comparable education, we need strategies to enhance their compensation.
-The Child Care WAGE$® Program and Step Up to WAGE$ are ‘off the shelf’ programs that not only help address the compensation deficit but help build quality.”Allison Miller, VP of Compensation Initiatives at CCSA
+The Child Care WAGE$® Program not only helps address the compensation deficit but helps build quality.”Allison Miller, VP of Compensation Initiatives at CCSA